caseyg/awesome/README.md

 *   [charliegerard/Epoc.js](https://github.com/charliegerard/Epoc.js) - Node.js addon for the Emotiv C++ SDK

-*   [gholker/led-backlight-cmstorm](https://github.com/gholker/led-backlight-cmstorm) - Mac app to turn on the backlight of your CM Storm Devastator keyboard
+*   [gholker/led-backlight-cmstorm](https://github.com/gholker/led-backlight-cmstorm) - Mac app to turn on the backlight of your CM Storm Devastator keyboard (works with other keyboards as well!)

 *   [vanhoefm/krackattacks-scripts](https://github.com/vanhoefm/krackattacks-scripts) -